ZacJoffe/mips-disassembler/README.md

-# Mips Disassembler
+# MIPS Disassembler

-A small disassembler for uWaterloo's subset of Mips32 used in CS241(e).
+A disassembler for uWaterloo's subset of MIPS32 used in CS241(e).

-Note: does not (yet!) work with object files (merl files) or any mips file assembled with the linker.
+Note: does not (yet!) work with object files (merl files).

 ## Build

 Run with cargo:
 ```
-cargo run /path/to/file.mips
+cargo run --release /path/to/file.mips
 ```